npr/npr-one-api-js-sdk/CONTRIBUTING.md

 ```
 git checkout gh-pages       # check out the gh-pages branch
-git rebase master           # make sure you have the latest changes from master
+git rebase main           # make sure you have the latest changes from main
                             # at this point there are likely merge conflicts for you to resolve; resolve them first
 npm run update              # make sure you also pull in all necessary dependency updates
 npm run docs                # actually generate the new doc files